Most Common Startup Risks and How to Manage Them

 Another hiccup is the need for complex integrations between internal systems, third-party APIs, or external platforms that often cause delays and headaches.
 Thoroughly plan and test integrations to ensure seamless functionality and avoid compatibility issues.

 Next, security goes beyond agreements of data use.
 Data breaches and cyberattacks are ever-present threats.
 So, you need robust security measures built into your tech, regular penetration testing, and constant updates on emerging vulnerabilities.
+Implementing a business password manager is also essential to protect your startup from unauthorized access and credential theft.
+This can help you avoid the bulk of cyber attacks like identity theft, ransomware, phishing and more.
 You wouldn't want to get sued for a data leak of your customers' personal details, huh?

 The right tech stack will also anticipate some performance issues like latency, bugs, or downtime that can damage user experience and reputation.
 Additionally, rigorous QA testing, code optimization, and monitoring performance metrics will ensure a perfect user experience.